Statistical formulation of Onsager-Machlup variational principle: Brownian particle in a viscous fluid

-\textit{Brownian particle in a viscous fluid.--} As the simplest demonstration of SOMVP, we consider a Brownian particle embedded in a viscous fluid in the presence of thermal fluctuations.
+As the simplest demonstration of SOMVP, we consider a Brownian particle embedded in a viscous fluid in the presence of thermal fluctuations.
 In the previous works, Langevin equation of a Brownian particle was derived by solving the boundary problem of the fluctuating hydrodynamics~\cite{Fox70,Hauge73}.
 Later, the drag coefficient of a Brownian particle was calculated by connecting the fluctuating hydrodynamics and Hamiltonian dynamics~\cite{Itami15}.
-Although the fundamental concept of integrating the fluid degrees of freedom and casting it to the motion of a Brownian particle is similar to the previous approaches, we show below a more systematic derivation of the particle diffusion constant by using SOMVP.
+Although the fundamental concept of integrating the fluid degrees of freedom and casting it to the motion of a Brownian particle is similar to the previous approaches, we show below a more systematic derivation of the particle diffusion constant within SOMVP.

 As shown in Fig.~\ref{Fig:model}, we consider a spherical particle of radius $a$ immersed in a fluid with viscosity $\eta$ and temperature $T$.
 First, the dissipation function of the fluid moving with the velocity $\mathbf v(\mathbf r)$ is given by~\cite{Doi11,DoiBook}